Saint-Martin

 sighed Saint Martin.

-According to tradition he names the
+According to tradition he named the

 island